DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 # Overview

-The Operational Decision Manager usage metering service image produces license files that are compliant with the [IBM License Service](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=services-license-service).
-It is based on the observed usage of Operational Decision Manager software.
+The Operational Decision Manager (ODM) usage metering service image allows you to generate license files that are compliant with the [IBM License Service](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=services-license-service).
+These license files are based on the observed usage of ODM software.

 See the License section at the end of this page for restrictions on the use of this image.